rledford/qproc-mongo/README.md

 }
 ```

-What happens here is that the processor uses the keys for both searching the `req.query` input and the `req.qroc` results.
+Notice that the processor uses the keys for both searching the `req.query` input and the `req.qroc` results.
 So you don't have to keep track of which key is used in processing and which one is used in the result.
 If you set the `limitKey` to 'count', then you will access the value with `req.qproc.count` (not req.qproc.limit);

-#### Search Key
+### Search Key

 When the `searchKey` is detected, no matter what other fields are present in `req.query`, the `req.qproc` result will look like this...